-However, this doesn’t mean you should forgo a flu vaccine this year.
 Here are three reasons you should get vaccinated:

 You can get COVID-19 and the flu at the same time.
 Ilboudo said one study noted so-called coinfection in 6-15% of hospitalized adults, and these cases tend to have worse symptoms as two different viruses are wreaking havoc on the body.
 Flu vaccination is especially important for older adults, who are more susceptible to flu and COVID-19.